Nazpe/Nazpe.github.io/_posts/2020-02-26-flake-it-till-you-make-it.md

 *   **Handle actions:** Archive, flag, or move emails based on your instructions.
 *   **Integrate with other tools:** Connect with calendars or task managers to create events or to-dos directly from emails.

-Building this agent has been an incredibly rewarding experience, showcasing how a blend of local LLMs, robust frameworks like LangChain/LangGraph, and simple tools can create a powerful and truly helpful AI assistant.
-The future of email management is here, and it's intelligent, efficient, and user-centric!

----